Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Medi-Cal and Medi-Care are not the same, but they have many similarities.
 For example, they operate on tax dollars, require mandatory claims reporting, and have similar resolution processes.
 If you were injured in an accident that was not your fault, Medi-Cal or Medi-Care would cover your medical expenses as they would typically, depending on your status and your upfront costs on the plan.
 However, both are entitled to be repaid directly from any third-party (the at-fault driver) settlement you receive for that accident.

-Once the claim has been filed against the at-fault driver and these agencies have been notified, they will begin sending out their notice of lien and the charges they have associated with that lien.
+Once the claim against the at-fault driver has been filed and these agencies have been notified, they will begin sending out their notice of lien and the charges associated with that lien.
 They will continue to send updated copies every few months with any new or additional charges.
 It’s essential to review the liens as they come in and contest any charges unrelated to the accident.

 As your case progresses and nears a settlement, your attorney will notify Medi-Cal or Medi-Care of the proposed settlement figure.
 Attorneys have many strategies and options for requesting reductions in the total repayment amount for medical liens, and this process will play itself out over the life of your case.
 In this case, once the settlement is reached, the automobile insurance carrier will need proof of the amount paid to Medi-Cal or Medi-Care.
 Then, two checks will be issued: one to reimburse Medi-Cal or Medi-Care and the other to you/your attorney for the balance.
 The attorney receives both checks and mails one to Medi-Cal or Medi-Care.